 In a poor country like Afghanistan where a large population cannot afford luxurious homes, a single room is used for multipurpose – bedroom, hall and dining.
-This also brings into light, the importance of multipurpose, compact, foldable and convertible mattresses.
+This also brings to light, the importance of multipurpose, compact, foldable and convertible mattresses to acquire better sleep.

-UK is popularly known for its sleep in the buff.
+The UK is popularly known for its sleep in the buff.
 According to NSF, 30% of UK citizens sleep naked at night.
 If you had not heard of the benefits of sleeping nude at night, now you should.
-A data from Forbes elicits that sleeping nude can reduce stress, help you connect better with your partner and develop confidence.
+Data from Forbes elicits that sleeping nude can reduce stress, help you connect better with your partner and develop confidence.

 The United States of America

 Americans sleep with their best friend.
-The Harris Poll, a popular survey reveals that 71 percent Americans allow their dog to sleep with them at night.
-What’s more interesting is the emergence of dog beds to compliment the man’s best friend with equal luxuries.
-Some mattress companies even have 100 dog days trial period for them, what more could you ask for!
+The Harris Poll, a popular survey reveals that 71 percent of Americans allow their dog to sleep with them at night.
+What’s more interesting is the emergence of dog beds to complement the man’s best friend with equal luxuries.
+Some mattress companies even have 100 dog days trial period for them, what more could you ask for?

 In a parenting book titled How Eskimos Keep Their Babies Warm, author Mei Ling Hopgood reveals that parents in Argentina indulge with their kids until the evening and put them to sleep around 10 pm.
 When they stretch to a late bedtime, they also have a delayed wake-up time, the book says.

-Guatemala, a place in North America has the culture of people sleeping with worry dolls.
-Made of wood or wire, they are dressed in traditional Mayan wears.
+Guatemala, a place in North America has a culture of people sleeping with worry dolls.
+Made of wood or wire, they are dressed in traditional Mayan wear.
 Akin the native dream catchers, these worry dolls are believed to keep your sleep and dream worry-free.
-As a charm, they are placed under the pillow for a safe bed- time.
-In modern times, people around the world hug a pillow or a teddy bear to snuggle up and feel secured.
+As a charm, they are placed under the pillow for a safe bedtime.
+In modern times, people around the world hug a pillow or a teddy bear to snuggle up and feel secure.
 Worry dolls are wooden or wired miniatures of your stuffed buddies.